containeroo/SyncFlaer/README.md

 2021 Containeroo

-Cloudflare and the Cloudflare Logo are registered trademarks owned by Cloudflare Inc.
+Cloudflare and the Cloudflare logo are registered trademarks owned by Cloudflare Inc.
 This project is not affiliated with Cloudflare®.

 ## License